Table of Contents

 Support escalation guide

-Self-service quota tooling resolves most requests, but some capacity problems still require Microsoft intervention.
+Self-service quota tooling handles adjustable quota requests, and some capacity problems still require Microsoft intervention through a support request (Increase quota in Azure portal, Create an Azure support request).
 Use this guide to recognize when escalation is necessary and how to submit a support ticket with the required context so you don't lose time gathering details after the ticket opens.

 When to escalate